Have you been paying attention to WordPress news lately?

 As it’s a major release, there’s no denying fact that WordPress users should remain cautious with upgrading to the latest WordPress 5.0 version.
 There are chances that things might get a break, or if you are mindful enough, you could probably end up in a mess.

 So, to avoid unnecessarily mess, the three most important things can we need to consider seriously in the transitional period.
 They are Theme & Plugin Compatibility, Pre-Gutenberg Content, and Site-Backups.
 Let’s take a close look at each one of them.

 Theme & Plugin Compatibility

 Most of the developers and designers are already aware of the Gutenberg and they are taking steps to ensure that their plugins and themes work flawlessly with WordPress 5.0.

 But, the thing is many of us usually use plugins that haven’t been updated in times and that outdated plugins could cause compatibility issues.
 To fix the issue, I recommend that every plugin and theme should be checked solely.
-It also should be clear about that where these plugins and themes can be used in the newest WordPress version.
+It also should be clear about where these plugins and themes can be used in the newest WordPress version.

 Did you think about the contents that are already written by the classic editor?
 Now, it’s not a problem though, it’s not hampering in any way.
 The thing is old classic TinyMCE editor embedded inside the Gutenberg editor as an individual block.

 You can find the editor and use them as you need.
 You can have both editors within your site.
 It’s totally up to you to determine what is best suited for you.

 Both options are great and it depends on you whether you should convert or not.
 You can choose any one of them.

 This part is one of the most important aspects if you aren’t keeping both the live and staging version of your site.
 Before updating your site, make sure that you have taken backup perfectly.
-If you do the both then you need not to worry anymore.
+If you do both then you need not worry anymore.
 Because of Staging sites are basically clones of your production site and enable you to test new features, plugins without hampering your live audience.